Rumpunzel/rpg-thingy/Rules/Playing-the-Game/Boons-&-Banes.md

-Sometimes during a scene or [Conflict](Conflict) you want to help yourself or an ally, or hinder an opponent.
+Sometimes during a scene or [conflict](conflict) you want to help yourself or an ally, or hinder an opponent.
 In that case, you may create a Boon to aid or a Bane to hinder.
-In Conflicts, you may to so during [Positioning](Conflict#positioning) and hence, also during the Conflict like any other Positioning.
+In conflicts, you may to so during [Positioning](conflict#positioning) and hence, also during the conflict like any other Positioning.

 When you test a skill to create a Boon or Bane, the number of successes (or excess successes if someone defends against your attempt) determines the Boon's/Bane's rating.

-You may also turn excess successes after you have succeeded on a test into a Boon on yourself or, if you succeeded in a Contest, into a Bane on your opponent by spending up to **1** Favour for each excess success to create a Boon/Bane with rating equal to the amount of Favour spent this way.
+You may also turn excess successes after you have succeeded on a test into a Boon on yourself or, if you succeeded in a contest, into a Bane on your opponent by spending up to **1** Favour for each excess success to create a Boon/Bane with rating equal to the amount of Favour spent this way.

 When a Boon or a Bane is created, its creator associates it either with the [Approach,](Approaches) or the [Skill](Skills) they used to create it.
-If the Bane or Boon is created during a Conflict, its creator may choose attacking or defending instead of an Approach or a Skill.
+If the Bane or Boon is created during a conflict, its creator may choose attacking or defending instead of an Approach or a Skill.

-- If an Approach was chosen, the Boon or Bane may only be used with the associated Approach but any Skill.
+- If an Approach was chosen, the Boon or Bane may only be used with the associated Approach but any skill.
-- If a Skill was chosen, the Boon or Bane may only be used with the associated Skill but any Approach.
+- If a skill was chosen, the Boon or Bane may only be used with the associated skill but any Approach.
-- If attacking was chosen, the Boon or Bane may be used to attack during the Conflict with any Approach and any Skill but not to defend.
+- If attacking was chosen, the Boon or Bane may be used to attack during the conflict with any Approach and any skill but not to defend.
-- If defending was chosen, the Boon or Bane may be used to defend during the Conflict with any Approach and any Skill but not to attack.
+- If defending was chosen, the Boon or Bane may be used to defend during the conflict with any Approach and any skill but not to attack.
-- If a Boon or Bane is used with a different action, Approach or Skill than intended, its rating is halfed (rounded down).
+- If a Boon or Bane is used with a different action, Approach or skill than intended, its rating is halfed (rounded down).

 Boons & Banes only last for the context they were created in.
-In most cases that means for the duration of the Conflict or for the duration of the scene.
+In most cases that means for the duration of the conflict or for the duration of the scene.